Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 2.md

 ---
-title: "One man's false positive is another man's potpourri."
+title: Day 2 - One man's false positive is another man's potpourri.
 draft: false
 tags:
   - cybersecurity
   - logAnalysis
 ---
 ### Making a Decision
 The problem is if an alert is False Positive or True Positive